tadejpetric/watersim/docs/intermediate_report.md

 ## Algorithm

-The algorithm for the task has to be fairly sensitive to allow for real time rendering.
+The algorithm for the task has to be fairly simple to allow for real time rendering.
 The water is made up of millions of triangles that have to be drawn in only ~10ms.
 The simplest, but very successful, approach is the "sum of sines" approximation, as seen in [GPU Gems](https://developer.nvidia.com/gpugems/gpugems/part-i-natural-effects/chapter-1-effective-water-simulation-physical-models).
 The technique was the state of the art for real time water simulation 20 years ago and, due to the low performance of the machines, was often used with very few waves and triangles.
 Prior to that, they usually did not bother simulating waves at all and only presented them as a flat sheet (perhaps moving and tilting) with a moving texture.

 ### Vertex shader
 The Sum of Sines algorithm is quite simple: water is presented as the graph of a 2D function of the form